 update Internet Explorer

 The remains of the largest castle in Devon, in a stunning setting on a wooded spur above the rushing River Okement.
 Begun soon after the Norman Conquest as a motte and bailey castle with a stone keep, it was converted into a sumptuous residence in the 14th century by Hugh Courtenay, Earl of Devon, much of whose work survives.
 After the last Courtenay owner fell foul of Henry VIII in 1539, the castle declined into a ruin.

 There is a riverside picnic area and beautiful woodland walks nearby.
 It's also a great place for bird lovers with regular visiting species and in spring and early summer you can enjoy a variety of seasonal wild flowers, which adorn the meadow, woodland and motte.

 The audio tour that brings the castle to life

-Bluebell Sunday in May - enjoy woodland and river walks and talks on the dormouse, singing from the Wren singers plus childrens crafts
+Bluebell Sunday in May - enjoy woodland and river walks, nature talks, singing from the Wren singers and childrens crafts